pagkly/Zed/Investopedia3/The Aims of Social Enterprises.md

 ## Social Enterprise vs. Social Entrepreneurship

-A social enterprise is not to be confused with [social entrepreneurship](https://www.investopedia.com/terms/s/social-entrepreneur.asp), which tends to focus on individuals who develop solutions to social and environmental problems using existing business techniques and strategies.
+A social enterprise is not to be confused with [[social entrepreneurship]](https://www.investopedia.com/terms/s/social-entrepreneur.asp), which tends to focus on individuals who develop solutions to social and environmental problems using existing business techniques and strategies.
 Social entrepreneurs seek innovative ways and operate to drive change, whereas social enterprises form to fulfill a business purpose and solve societal needs through their commercial activities.

 ## Examples of a Social Enterprise